-Note that these experiments show that the constraints on disparate impact become \emph{active} for Law and Adult around $\delta \in [0.7,0.8]$ and $\delta \in [0.3,0.4]$, respectively.
+Note that these experiments show that the constraints on disparate impact become \emph{active} for Dutch, Law and ACSIncome around $\delta \in [0.5,0.6]$, $\delta \in [0.7,0.8]$, and $\delta \in [0.7,0.8]$, respectively.
 In Figure~\ref{fig:delta_match}, we also show that one can impose a constraint on disparate impact through a constraint on a covariance surrogate.
 However, in such an approach, it is nontrivial to determine the specific limit on the covariance ($\epsilon$) that corresponds to a specific desired limit on disparate impact. \emph{This demonstrates that our use of accurate, nonconvex surrogates can make it easier to impose a specific desired limit on an unfairness measure such as disparate impact}.

 Figure~\ref{fig:accuracy_measure} confirms our prior claim that, through the use of hard constraints on nonconvex surrogates of unfairness measures, one is able to train prediction models that also offer high-accuracy predictions.
 The results in this figure correspond to those in Figure~\ref{fig:delta_match}, i.e., with the models trained through scaled surrogate functions.
 The prediction accuracies remain high, even as the value of $\delta$ or $\epsilon$ is adjusted to the point where the imposed hard constraints become active.